 Refugees were transported and relocated from border areas and to the camps.
-In addition, the camp constitute four sites namely Village 12, New Extension Site, Old Nuer Site and Anyuak Site; each has its own refugee leader's structures.
-Moreover, the camp also comprised of twenty-eight zones.
+In addition, the camp layout was conducted and segmented into four sites (Village 12, New Extension Site, Old Nuer and Anyuak) comprised of twenty-eight zones.
 Old Nuer site has five zones, New Site has six zones, Village12 has five zones and Anyuak site has 12 zones.

----- EDUCATION AND YOUTH PROGRAM
+EDUCATION AND YOUTH PROGRAM

-- Early Childhood Development and Child Protection: SCI runs 11 ECCDs and CFSs providing educational services to 20 % of the refugee children of ages 3 to 6.
-CFSs also provides recreational and case management services to UASC, OVC and other children. - Youth Programs: SCI runs 3 youth centers engaging youths in different games and recreational activities; the centers also provide library services to the youths - o Primary Education (Grade 1-8): ARRA runs five schools providing education services to more than 46 % of the refugee children - Secondary Education (Grade 9-12): DICAC provides secondary education grade 9 -12 to 520 refugee students. - Functional Adult Literacy Education Program: The program is facilitated by DICAC in seven centers to provide education service to the adult refugees who are not part of the regular schools.
-The program is run by incentivized refugee volunteers.
+- Early Childhood Development and Child Protection: SCI runs 11 ECCDs and CFSs providing educational services to 6,393 (3,440M, 2,953F) refugee children of ages 3 to 6.
+CFSs also provides recreational and case management services to UASC, OVC and other children. - Youth Programs: SCI runs 3 youth centers engaging youths in different games and recreational activities; the centers also provide library services to the youths Primary Education (Grade 1-8): ARRA runs five schools providing education services to 8,830 (5,127M, 3,703F) refugee - Primary Education (Grade 1-8): ARRA runs five schools providing education services to 8,830 (5,127M, 3,703F) refugee students - Secondary Education (Grade 9-12): DICAC provides secondary education grade 9 -12 to 520 (435M, 85F) refugee students. - Functional Adult Literacy Education Program: The program is facilitated by DICAC in seven centers to provide education service to the adult refugees who are not part of the regular schools.
+The program is run by incentive refugee volunteers.

-ENVIRONMENT
+🕊 ENVIRONMENT